granthor/verrpg.com/src/constitutions/mentalist.md

 (intentionally or not) leads to intense confusion and a lingering mixing of ideas, memories, and sensation.

 Convergence is highly sensitive to the number and type of participants.
-Assume that if the Mentalist wishes to merge more than two minds this increases the Rating of the effect by at least one.
-Assume that if the Mentalists wishes to exclude themselves from the participants this increases the Rating of the effect by at least one.
+Specifically participants who are unwilling.
+Additionally convergence is more difficult when the mentalist's mind is not involved in the merging.

 **Domination**: Requires Rating of Intermediate (2).
 Instead of merging with another target you dominate them instead.
 Domination over the Mental Surface